pagkly/Zed/Investopedia3/Qualifying Disposition.md

 Qualifying Disposition
 ## What Is a Qualifying Disposition?

 Qualifying disposition refers to a sale, transfer, or exchange of stock that qualifies for favorable tax treatment.
-Individuals typically acquire this type of stock through an incentive stock option (ISO), or through a qualified [employee stock purchase plan (ESPP)](https://www.investopedia.com/terms/e/espp.asp).
+Individuals typically acquire this type of stock through an incentive stock option (ISO), or through a qualified [[employee stock purchase plan (ESPP)]](https://www.investopedia.com/terms/e/espp.asp).
 A qualified ESPP requires shareholder approval before it is implemented.
 Furthermore, all plan members must have equal rights in the plan.1

 ### Key Takeaways